 - Assisted clients with importing alcoholic products as well as retailers with general licensing issues.
 These representations required significant interactions with the Louisiana Office of Alcohol and Tobacco Control.

-- Obtained initial wine and grocery store licenses for hundreds of stores in Tennessee, as well as subsequent renewals, as a result of changed legislation.
+- Obtained initial wine in grocery store licenses for hundreds of stores in Tennessee, as well as subsequent renewals, as a result of changed legislation.

 - Represent the national trade association for producers and marketers of distilled spirits through government advocacy in Alabama.